lijinf2/losha/README.md

-# Losha Losha is a framework focusing on Distributed Similarity Search
+# Losha is a framework focusing on Distributed Similarity Search

 ## Apps
   - simhash